vincenthphung/direct-rep/journals/kim_geraghty.md

 We worked through a few git pull and merge issues and are learning how to handle these more succesfully.

 Plan to review info about Authentication and Logins.

+## Friday 11/18/2022

+Worked on Authentication today.

+Worked as a team with screen sharing to create the Users table in our database.
+Ran migrations in users and letters to update my database.
+We all merged in our journal updates.
+Then we created our post endpoint to create a user account, and added login and logout with djwot tokens.
+To do this we also had to update our requirements.txt to include the new libraries.

+I had an issue with my React container which was solved by simply deleting and recreating the run.sh file.
+Was told by Adrian that it has to do with Windows vs Mac and CRLF vs LF, which are spaces on lines nvisible to the eye.

+Other than that, everything went well.
+Hoping to start some frontend next week and pair programming.
+(So far we have worked as a group with everyone taking a turn at screen sharing).
+Feeling great about this group!